What Is Capital Gains Tax and How Your Home Sale Can Affect Your Taxes?

 You pay the tax when you sell your primary home or a piece of property like your vacation home and make a profit.

-The length of how long you’ve owned your home, your income, and your tax filing status determines your tax rate.
+The length of how long you’ve owned your home, your income, and your tax filing status determine your tax rate.

-Depending on your particular situation, you may pay a capital gains tax rate of 0%-20%.
-And you don’t just pay the tax on property you sell.
+You may pay a capital gains tax rate of 0%-20%, depending on your situation.
+And you don’t just pay the tax on the property you sell.

-You also pay when you make a profit by selling your boat or vehicle or any investments and stocks.
+You also pay when you profit by selling your boat or vehicle or any investments and stocks.

 But you only pay the tax when you make a profit.
 You don’t pay it if you break even or sell below the cost you paid for a vehicle or boat.